 Each week I start to plan my posts before I sit down to write them.
-This week, knowing what I intended to write about, I thought I would do a video of me telling off my puppy.
+This week, knowing that I intended to write about, I thought I would do a video of me telling off my puppy for being disobedient.
 Bad dog!
 Something like this one:

 However, there is a fundamental flaw with telling your dog off.
 They do NOT understand the concept of ‘being naughty’.

 What does your dog understand?

 Your dog understands when you ask them to do something, if you are clear and consistent.
 For example, if you say ‘sit’ they should sit.
 Or they should go into a down on command, as discussed last week.
 But imagine saying to your dog “Now I’m just off upstairs and I’m leaving this food item on the side, so don’t eat it, OK?”
 What will they get from that?
 Hmm.

 Likewise, if you say to your dog “Why did you eat that food I left on the side?
 You know it wasn’t your food!”
 Can you honestly think that your dog will grasp your meaning?

 Dogs will listen to you going ‘blah blah blah’ and not take much notice.
 Unless you say their name.
 Or ‘biscuit’.
 Or ‘sausage’.
 They are good at picking out key words.
 Research has shown that dogs understand around 200 words.
 Pretty clever.
 But we say around 5000 words PER DAY!
 Well, women do anyway.

 What dogs are really good at understanding is body language.
 If you have a deaf dog, as many people with elderly dogs do have (or if you have a dog with white hair, such as a Dalmatian) you can teach it sign language relatively easily.
 This is mainly because dogs really focus on how we are moving and pick up on subtle cues and expressions.